DataDog/integrations-core/airflow/tests/README.md

 # Airflow Dev Readme

-## Testing Airflow Statsd emitter with Agent Dogstatsd
+## Testing Airflow StatsD emitter with Agent DogStatsD

 On a machine/VM with the desired Agent version installed and DogStatsD activated (enabled by default).